 For further information: www.hopefoundation.ie

-Peter McVerry Trust are marking 35 years in 2018.
+Peter McVerry Trust marked their 35 year anniversary in 2019.
 The Trust provides a wide range of services, including homeless and housing services, drug treatment and detox services, and under-18 residential services to people experiencing homelessness in Dublin, Kildare, and Limerick.

 Among the services provided by Peter McVerry Trust is the Residential Community Detox, where individuals can detox from methadone.
 The facility is extremely important in helping people move away from reliance on methadone to live a drug free life and is a vital step for many homeless people on their journey towards independent living.